preemptive/r8-docs/README.md

 Some ProGuard options are unsupported by R8 and will not be honored.

-The following setting will cause R8 to issue an error:
+The following settings will cause R8 to issue an error:

+* `-microedition`
 * `-skipnonpubliclibraryclasses`

 The following settings will cause R8 to issue a warning message: